-The Tenderer’s Candidate’s Checklist and above mentioned documents should be duly signed by the authorised representative.
+The Tenderer’s Checklist and above mentioned documents should be duly signed by the authorised representative.

-The documents should be scanned and submitted by e-mail to the following address: NEG192014@emsa.europa.eu before the deadline of 13 May 2014, 12.00 (Lisbon time).
+The documents should be scanned and submitted by e-mail to the following address: NEG192014@emsa.europa.eu before the deadline of 2 June 2014, 12.00 (Lisbon time).
 Please note that an original hard copy of the offer including all accompanying documentation related to supporting the Declaration on Honour will be requested from the company to whom the contract is awarded.